Manh3012/PRN221_MVC/README.md

 > Open **Package Manager Console** in **Visual Studio** IDE
 2. `Drop-Database`
 3. `Remove-Migration`
-4. `Add-Migration "name of migration"`
+4. `Add-Migration "name of migration"` (after this step, if your database doesn't update, continue to step 5 In case step 4 is not working, add Update-Database command